BuildingBrick Calculator

 ~658 thin brick pieces|3 bags thinset|$350–500

 Thin brick veneer (1/2-in. slices) uses polymer-modified thinset instead of mortar.
-Lightweight and requires no foundation — one of the easiest brick projects for DIYers.
+It is lightweight, needs no foundation, and is one of the easiest brick projects for DIYers.

 Important Disclaimer